Noise and Heat Stress Monitoring Houston TX

 While chemical exposures are measured in parts per million or milligrams per cubic meter, physical hazards require entirely different equipment.
 In a comprehensive noise and heat stress monitoring program, noise dosimetry involves a worker wearing a small, data-logging dosimeter on their shoulder for a full shift.
 It continuously records sound pressure levels to calculate an exact 8-hour Time-Weighted Average (TWA) and Noise Dose percentage.

 Conversely, the heat portion of noise and heat stress monitoring utilizes specialized Wet Bulb Globe Temperature (WBGT) equipment to measure the combined effect of ambient temperature, humidity, airflow, and radiant heat (from the sun or industrial equipment like furnaces).
 These metrics dictate safe work/rest cycles.
+While noise and heat are physical hazards, many of the same work environments generate chemical hazards that require laboratory analysis — explore our full range of industrial hygiene testing services to build a complete exposure assessment program.
+Noise dosimetry and WBGT heat stress monitoring round out a complete IH testing program by addressing the physical hazards that chemical sampling alone cannot capture.

 • Personal noise dosimetry logging for full-shift TWA